 Usually, if removing a load bearing wall, you may need to support the new opening with a rolled steel joist (RSJ).

 Building control will usually require that you hire a structural engineer to specify an appropriate beam or lintel.
 So it’s crucial that you consider this before hiring a builder so that you can provide the right spec for your builders to quote accordingly.

 Building regulations set a minimum standard for the design and construction of buildings to ensure that they are safe for anyone within them.

 You apply for building regulations approval through your local authority via a notice application (or plans application for more substantial work).

 Not all internal renovation projects require Building Regulations approval.
-However, it’s worth bearing in mind that if you are taking out a load bearing wall, or working on chimneys, fireplaces or walls near staircases, the chances are that the alterations will require inspection and approval from your local authority’s building control team.
+However, it’s worth bearing in mind that if you are taking out a load bearing wall, or working on chimneys, fireplaces or walls near staircases, which may have glass balustrades, or require new stair parts, the chances are that the alterations will require inspection and approval from your local authority’s building control team.